n0skill/tunableyagi/README.md

 ## Progress
 - [x] Static mechanical prototype
 - [x] Static prototype with connected dipole
+- [ ] Static prototype with connected dipole and rotating support for tracking
 - [ ] Dynamic mechanical prototype
 - [ ] Dynamic prototype with connected dipole
+- [ ] Dynamic prototype with connected dipole and rotating support for tracking